Serg-Mir/content-assistant/README.md

 - **content_assistant_nginx**: Nginx container used to centralize and load balance requests between multiple app replicas.
 - **app_{replicas}**: Application container instances, scaled to handle increased demand.

+> ⚠️ **Note**: During the initial build of the application, the process might be slow as it involves downloading large model files from external repositories (e.g., Hugging Face).
+This includes pre-trained model weights and configurations, which can significantly impact build times depending on your network speed.
+Please allow sufficient time for the downloads to complete successfully.
+You will see logs related to model downloading, like tokenizer, vocab, and safetensors, during this phase.

 ## Scaling with Docker Compose